microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 ## Versions database

-All registries contain a `versions` directory at the root of the registry which contains the _versions database_.
+All registries contain a `versions` directory at the root of the registry which contains the *versions database*.

 There are two components to the versions database:

 * The baseline file
 * The version files

 The baseline file is a JSON file named `baseline.json` located at the root of the `versions` directory.
-It describes the set of versions that are current for each port in the registry.
-The layout of the baseline file depends on the kind of registry.

 The versions files are JSON files with the same names as the available ports.
 They must exist at `versions/<prefix>/<port name>.json`, where `<prefix>` is